Aldeyra Therapeutics hits primary end point in 1 of 2 phase 3 trials for reproxalap

 About the dry eye chamber trial

 The phase 3 trial of 0.25% reproxalap was randomized, double masked, and vehicle controlled.
 In the chamber trial, reproxalap achieved statistical significance for the prespecified end point of ocular discomfort (n = 58) compared with the vehicle (n = 58).
-The measure was an ocular discomfort symptom score (0-100) from 80 to 100 minutes following chamber entry (LS mean difference [95% confidence interval] -6.5 [-10.5, -2.5], P = 0.002).
+The measure was an ocular discomfort symptom score (0-100) from 80 to 100 minutes following chamber entry (LS mean difference [95% CI] -6.5 [-10.5, -2.5]; P = 0.002).

 No safety signals or treatment-related discontinuations were reported in either of the recently completed clinical trials.
-Investigators observed reproxalap to be well-tolerated.
+Investigators observed reproxalap to be well tolerated.
 The most commonly reported adverse event was mild and transient instillation site discomfort, which is consistent with prior clinical trials.

 The FDA accepts chamber trial results per its draft guidance for dry eye drug development, but they are rare for dry eye clinical trials.
-Also called a challenge-model trial, this trial design uses a controlled chamber to regulate temperature, air flow, humidity, and other environmental factors.2 All other dry eye disease therapeutics on the market today have used a more traditional environmental exposure study, marking Alderya’s trials as particularly unique.
+Also called a challenge-model trial, this trial design uses a controlled chamber to regulate temperature, air flow, humidity, and other environmental factors.2 All other dry eye disease therapeutics on the market today have used a more traditional environmental exposure study, marking Aldeyra’s trials as particularly unique.

 “Pending positive results from the ongoing clinical trials and discussions with the FDA, we look forward to a potential NDA resubmission mid-year 2025,” Brady said in a press release at the time of the CRL in April.
 “Reproxalap remains the only late-stage topical ocular therapy suitable for chronic administration to have potentially demonstrated acute reduction in ocular redness, as well as reduction in ocular discomfort, highlighting rapid and broad activity for both the signs and symptoms of dry eye disease.”